2023 Solar Incentives Guide for Derby, CT - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
-There is no maximum claim amount.
+The ITC can be applied to the total cost of solar panel installation, including the panels themselves as well as equipment, accessories and labor.
+This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
+There is no maximum amount you can claim.

-To more fully understand how the ITC will apply to your situation, contact your local Derby solar panel installation expert and ask for more information.
+To find out exactly how much the ITC could save you, contact your local Derby solar panel installation expert.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Derby solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Derby solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives